rtmigo/xrandom_dart/README.md

 **`XrandomHqJs`** is slightly less **high quality**, but runs on **all platforms**.

 <sub>In truth, JavaScript is very much a thing in itself.
 It is unlikely that you
 will need any special generator there.
-But maybe you will create a library that needs full compatibility.</sub>
+This class is designed to leave the possibility of obtaining high-quality random numbers with full compatibility.</sub>

 -------